mrt-kousha/scrapy/README.md

 # scrapy
-In this repository, I try to share some of the little tips and tricks and amazing spiders, that I used to work with the scrapy framework.
+In this repository, I try to share some of the little tips and tricks and amazing spiders that I used to work with on the scrapy framework.